 How to get the best turkey price this Thanksgiving

-November is one of the best times of year to buy turkey on sale.
-You should easily find whole, frozen birds for less than $1 per pound, and some grocery stores will even offer a free turkey with purchases over a certain dollar amount, or when you buy your Christmas ham along with it.
+November is the best time of year to buy turkey on sale.
+You should easily find whole, frozen birds for less than $1 per pound, and some grocery stores will even offer a FREE turkey with purchases over a specific dollar amount, or when you buy your Christmas ham along with it.

 If you don’t need a whole turkey, you can shop for a turkey breast instead.
-Just remember that you won’t get the cheapest price per pound of turkey.
+Just note that you won’t get the cheapest price per pound of turkey.
 It may be more frugal in the long run to buy the whole bird and have lots of Thanksgiving leftovers.

 How much turkey do you need per person?
 The rule of thumb is one pound per person, but if you want leftovers (and who doesn’t?) or have big eaters in your family, plan for 1.5 pounds per person.

 Since many grocery stores have low prices on turkeys, consider buying a second one to put in your freezer if you have room.
 You might need to make two trips since the cheapest turkeys often have purchase limits per customer.

 Still, many grocers will sell turkeys as a “loss leader” in hopes that once you’re in the store you’ll make other purchases.
 In fact, some stores require you to make additional purchases of $20 to $50 and up in order to pay their lowest price per pound for turkey.

 Make sure you’re not overpaying for the additional purchase items as it may just be cheaper to pay full price for the turkey.
 Here are some more of our tips on how to maximize your savings while shopping for Thanksgiving dinner.

 And although turkey is probably the big-ticket item on the menu this year, remember that you can save money on Thanksgiving dinner with some of these great frugal ideas.